Metropolitan-Vickers F.2: F.2

 Development of the F.2 turbojet progressed rapidly, and the engine ran for the first time in November 1941.
 By that time, there were a number of engines in development based on the Whittle concept, but the F.2 looked considerably more capable than any of them.
 A flyable version, the F.2/1, received its test rating in 1942.
 One was fitted to an Avro Lancaster test-bed (the first prototype Lancaster, s/n BT308), mounted at the rear in place of the rear turret, with a single air intake on the top of the fuselage, in front of the twin tail plane.
 The aircraft first flew on 29 June 1943.
 Production quality versions of the F.2 were tested on the F.9/40M (Gloster Meteor) s/n DG204/G, which made its first flight on 13 November 1943.
 They were installed in underslung nacelles, in a manner similar to the engines of the Messerschmitt Me 262.

 As expected, the F.2 engines were more powerful than the Whittle design, first delivering 1,800 lbf, but soon scaling up to well over 2,000 lbf.
 Around that time, the Whittle W.2B was developing only 1,600 lbf.
 However, there were doubts about the reliability of the F.2, mainly due to problems associated with hot spots building up on the turbine bearing and combustion chamber, which caused warping and fracturing of the turbine inlet nozzles.
+Around seven weeks after its first flight, on 4 January 1944, DG204/G was flying high speed tests at 20,000 feet over Farnborough.
+The aircraft's port F.2 engine suffered a rotor failure and disintegrated.
+The pilot, Squadron Leader William Davie, was killed while attempting to bail out.

 The axial compressor of the F.2 was later offered to Rolls-Royce and used as the initial stage of the Rolls-Royce Clyde.